thevoidop/museIC/README.md

 ## Description

-This project is a fully functional web-based music player.
+This project is a fully functional and responsive web-based music player.
 Users can play, pause, skip, shuffle, and repeat songs, as well as adjust volume levels.
 The app features a dynamic image list of album covers that updates as the current track changes.

+Live Demo: (click here)[https://themuseic.netlify.app]

 ## Features